-- 75. The Court has maintained a low staff turnover rate, although a number of changes have naturally occurred in some sections owing to the limited opportunities for promotion within a small department.
-In the last 12 months there was one retirement and six staff left or transferred to other government departments.
-After five years of operation it is expected that turnover will increase, although in key areas a stable core set of knowledge and experience remains.
-We intend to ensure the high level of staff engagement continues in 2015 2016 and that we continue to encourage the development of individuals.
-On the whole, staff consistently indicate that they take pride in working at the Supreme Court and generally enjoy their work and understand how their role fits with the strategic objectives of the Court. - 76.
-The annual Judicial Assistants (JAs) Campaign successfully continues to attract a wide range of lawyers interested in one of the seven opportunities to work closely with the Justices and assist in researching appeals.
+79. The Court has maintained a low staff turnover rate and has offered promotion opportunities to existing staff where this is possible within a small organisation.
+One junior member of staff was successful in a promotion to another department.
+We have also worked closely with other organisations in finding creative opportunities for possible loans or secondments to help have a clear succession plan for the future in more specialist roles and help individuals develop their career.
+After six years of operation it is expected that turnover will increase in future years, although in key areas a stable core set of knowledge and experience remains.
+Our sick absence levels are monitored regularly and show a low absence rate for short term absences and no long term absences.
+We intend to ensure the high level of staff engagement continues in 2016 - 2017 and that we continue to encourage the development of individuals.
+Staff consistently indicate that they take pride in working at the Supreme Court and enjoy their work.

+80. The annual Judicial Assistants (JAs) Campaign successfully continues to attract a wide range of lawyers interested in one of the seven opportunities to work closely with the Justices and assist in researching appeals.
 Candidates apply from across the United Kingdom and we actively encourage applications from all the jurisdictions in the United Kingdom.
-The annual campaign allows us to promote the profile of the Court within the legal profession and on average we attract around 300 lawyers to apply for the JA positions each year.
-We shall again be recruiting 7 JAs in the spring of 2015 to work in the UKSC for 11 months from September 2015 to July 2016.
+The annual campaign allows us to promote the profile of the Court within the legal profession and on average we attract around 300 lawyers to apply for the seven JA positions each year.
+We shall again be recruiting new JAs in the spring of 2016 to work in the UKSC for 11 months from September 2016 to July 2017.